elewa-academy/elewa-academy.github.io/README.md

 ### The Essentials

-Prepare yourself for success by establing strong study habits, learning to read & use code, understanding application desing, and master human-centered development.
+Prepare yourself for success by establing strong study habits, learning to read & use code, understanding application desing, and mastering human-centered development.

 * [Fundamentals](https://elewa-academy.github.io/Fundamentals/)
 * Collaboration